minio/docs/source/administration/object-management/object-versioning.rst

       Select the :guilabel:`Versioning` field and follow the instructions to suspend versioning in the bucket.

-      See :ref:`minio-console-admin-buckets` for more information on bucket management using the MinIO Console.
+      See :ref:`minio-console-buckets` for more information on bucket management using the MinIO Console.

    .. tab-item:: MinIO CLI